 Now, let’s take a look at some of the advantages and disadvantages of indirect rule in Nigeria.

 1. The traditional mode of operation was modernized and new policies were adopted to administer the governance of the localities.

 2. A lot of the traditional practices which were inhumane and wrong were criminalised and stopped.

-3. Indirect rule was way cheaper than the direct rule, as finances were not enough to employ officials that would aid in the ruling, full time.
-Plus, there would be a provision of accommodation, feeding, and other essentials.
+3. Indirect rule was way cheaper than direct rule, as finances were not enough to employ officials that would aid in the ruling, full time.
+Plus, there would be a provision for accommodation, feeding, and other essentials.